-We are a leading global intelligent and luxury mobility provider that designs, develops luxury lifestyle vehicles (non-sports car vehicles for daily usage) under the iconic British brand "Lotus" and sell all Lotus branded cars.
+We are a pioneering luxury BEV maker that designs, develops luxury lifestyle vehicles (non-sports car vehicles for daily usage) under the iconic British brand "Lotus" and sell all Lotus branded cars.
 With over seven decades of racing heritage and proven leadership in the automotive industry, the Lotus brand symbolizes the market-leading standards in performance, design and engineering.
 Fusing proprietary next-generation technology built on world class research and development capabilities and an asset-light model empowered by Geely Holding, we are breaking new grounds in electrification, digitization and intelligence.

 The Lotus brand was founded in the U.K. in 1948 and has since established itself as a high-performance sports car brand with innovative engineering and cutting-edge technologies, renowned for its superior aerodynamics and lightweight design.
 The Lotus brand was born out of legendary success on the racetrack including 13 FIA Formula 1 world titles and many other championship honors.
 In 2017, Geely Holding acquired a 51% stake in Lotus UK and further set us up as a luxury lifestyle BEV maker.
 Geely Holding, a global mobility technology group with a proven track record in seeding BEV brands, has successfully incubated and revitalized a series of world-renowned brands with attractive financial profiles including Volvo, Polestar, LYNK&CO., and Zeekr.
 Positioned as the only Geely Holding-affiliated brand with sports car DNA, we have received comprehensive support from Geely Holding in manufacturing, supply chain, R&D, logistics infrastructure, and human capital, and are in the process of transforming from a British sports car company to a global pioneer of high-performance electric vehicles to bridge the gap between the traditional sports car and a new generation of electric vehicles.
+We expect the business combination with LCAA, a SPAC affiliated with L Catterton, which has a strategic relationship with LVMH to provide significant support in consumer insights and brand collaboration that will enable us to effectively raise our brand awareness globally.

-The global luxury BEV market, as defined by BEVs with MSRP of over US\$80,000, is expected to grow rapidly.
+According to Oliver Wyman, the global luxury BEV market, as defined by BEVs with MSRP of over US\$80,000, is expected to grow rapidly at a CAGR of 35% over 2021-2031 and reach a market size of nearly 1.9 million units by 2031.
 However, the global luxury BEV market is currently underserved, with only approximately 10 existing luxury BEV models, as compared to over 100 internal combustion engine (ICE) luxury models, leaving consumers with limited choices.
-As an early mover in the global luxury BEV market, we are leading the electrification transformation of this fast-growing luxury car segment, launching our E-segment BEV model years ahead of our competitors.
+As an early mover in the global luxury BEV market, we are leading the electrification transformation of this fast-growing luxury car segment, launching our E-segment BEV model years ahead of our competitors and targeting to become the first traditional luxury auto brand to achieve 100% BEV product portfolio by 2027.
 We launched our first fully electric Hyper-SUV, Eletre, in 2022.
-We expect to take up market share and realize our first mover advantages by addressing unfilled demands in the current market.
+Beginning with Eletre, our new car roll outs will all be BEV models.
+We expect to take up market share and realize our first mover advantages by addressing unfilled demands in the current market